paradedb/paradedb/pg_sparse/README.md

 CREATE INDEX ON items USING shnsw (embedding svector_cosine_ops);
 ```

-Sparse vectors with up to 2,000 non-zero dimensions can be indexed.
+Sparse vectors with up to `2,000` nonzero dimensions can be indexed.

 ### Index Options